Franco-Sparrow/franco-repos/bareoslab.md

 *Now the FULL backup is ready to be restored in MariaDB!!!*

+> **NOTE** <br />
+>
+> Do not continue until the others galera nodes restore their full backups too.
+>

-Stop mariadb.service and delete all files from mariadb data dir:
+If you have finised with the other galera nodes, stop mariadb.service and delete all files from mariadb data dir:

 ```bash
 systemctl stop mariadb.service && \